Shadow announces new plans for its cloud gaming platform – TechCrunch

 Some corporate news

-Shadow has raised another $33 million in October (€30 million) — it’s unclear who invested in this round.
+Shadow has raised another $33 million in October (€30 million) from existing investor Nick Suppipat as well as new investors Serena, a syndicate led by Erik Maris and 2CRSi.
 The company also raised some money from Western Digital and Charter Communications earlier this year.
 Overall, the startup has now raised $111 million since launch (€100 million).

 There are now 70,000 Shadow customers across 8 countries.
 At $35 per month, the company is generation some significant monthly recurring revenue.